golfpkt/golf-1/README.markdown

 The Golf Web Application Server
 ===============================

 Golf is a web application server.
-It provides a way to build and deploy JavaScript driven webapps without sacrificing accessibility to JavaScript-disabled browsers.
-By making dynamic, JavaScript generated content fully accessible, Golf apps are designed from the ground up as clientside applications, and take advantage of a powerful, rich JavaScript runtime environment.
+It provides a way to build and deploy JavaScript driven webapps without sacrificing accessibility to JavaScript-disabled browsers (search engines, for example).
+By making dynamic content and behaviors fully accessible, Golf apps are designed from the ground up as clientside applications.
+As such, they are able to take full advantage of a powerful, rich JavaScript runtime environment.
+Golf both simplifies and adds power to the process of writing apps for the web.

 Documentation For Golf Web Application Developers
 -------------------------------------------------